 Carleton is an excellent place to study this exciting discipline.
 Our anthropologists conduct cuttingedge research on a wide variety of topics, in many regions of the world.
 Students can take additional advantage of the benefits offered by a joint department.
-With 37 full-time faculty members (24 sociologists and 13 anthropologists), the department is one of the largest and most prestigious of its kind in Canada.
+With 39 full-time faculty, 26 sociologists (and 13 anthropologists), the department is one of the largest and most prestigious of its kind in Canada.